apike/allenpike.com/_posts/2013-07-09-maximum-viable-products.markdown

 Yesterday Apple [launched a promotion](http://www.macworld.com/article/2043859/apple-celebrates-five-years-of-the-app-store-with-five-free-apps-and-five-free-games.html) where some of the best apps in the store are free.
 Who is going to buy a competing app when a competitor is free?

-Hint: it's not your mom.
+Hint: it's not the median consumer.

 *Update: I gave a more in-depth talk on this topic at Çingleton 4 which is [available online](/2015/maximum-viable-at-cingleton/).*